Inside Priyanka Chopra and Nick Jonas' Three-Day Wedding Celebration

 JOSEPH RADHIK/MEGA

-For the Hindu ceremony, the groom dressed like royalty, as is customary, and rode in on a horse.
+For the Hindu ceremony, the groom dressed like royalty, as is customary, and rode in on an elephant.
 For the Western service, Priyanka wore a custom gown by Ralph Lauren, Vogue first revealed.

 An insider told E!
 News, "Priyanka looked breathtaking in her traditional red Indian wedding outfit.
 The wedding was a beautiful, traditional Indian wedding where they sat inside of a Mandap (four pillars).
 Nick did a beautiful job following the customs of a Hindu ceremony.
 It was lovely seeing how they honored both of their heritages."